xuyiqing/POLI171/README.md

 research questions that concern the impact of some cause on certain policy outcomes.
-We cover the mostly commonly used research designs, including randomized experiments, selection on observables, and difference-in-differences and analyze the strengths and weaknesses of these methods using applications from the real world.
+We cover the mostly commonly used research designs, including randomized experiments, selection on observables, and difference-in-differences, and analyze the strengths and weaknesses of these methods using applications from the real world.

-From a skill-builidng perspective, this course has three objecives:
+From a skill-builiding point of view, this course has three objecives:
-1. Introduce an analytical framework of policy evaluation and several related methods
+1. Introduce an analytical framework for policy evaluation and discuss several related methods
-2. Discuss the most basic (and some of the most important) statistical concepts
+2. Introduce the most basic (and some of the most important) statistical concepts
 3. Equip students with basic coding skills using *R*